mhenrixon/sidekiq-unique-jobs/README.md

 ### Uniqueness

 This has been probably the most confusing part of this gem.
 People get really confused with how unreliable the unique jobs have been.
-I there for decided to do what Mike is doing for sidekiq enterprise.
+I therefore decided to do what Mike is doing for Sidekiq Enterprise.
 Read the section about unique jobs: [Enterprise unique jobs][](?)

 ```ruby
 SidekiqUniqueJobs.configure do |config|